Jimjule/bowling-challenge/process.md

   Now that I can see the scores, it's time to implement the strike functionality using the algorithms noted above.

 TEST
+Unit test expecting that scoring a strike and then two fours saves the strike as 18

+ERROR
+(Expected 'strike' to equal 18)

+GREEN
+Added strike function to makeRoll, so that if two rolls before was a strike, the strike is re-scored

+REFACTOR Plan 1
+The current strike system only works if strikes never overlap, which is unreasonable.
+It is necessary to refactor the score system to allow for a perfect game, which means calculating the score backwards every turn.

+REFACTOR Plan 2
+A simpler idea for now would be to change 'strike' to 10, allowing scoring in real time

+Went with 2, fewer potential pitfalls

+RED
+Some tests broken by changing of 'strike' to 10

+GREEN
+Changed tests accordingly